Gold Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Breeding & Reproduction

-Gold tetras are egg scatterers that can be bred in captivity with the right conditions.
+Gold tetras are egg scatterers that is bred in captivity with the right conditions.

 Spawning Tank Setup